datameshgroup/fusionsatellite-sdk-java/README.md

 # Java Fusion SDK

-Fusion SDK allows for the creation of payment requests for Datamesh terminals.
+Fusion SDK allows for the creation of payment requests for terminals running Satellite.
-This library is designed for both Java 8 and Android.
+This library is designed for both Java 8+ and Android.

 ## How to include

-    implementation "com.datameshgroup.fusion:fusion-sdk:1.0.2"
+    implementation "com.datameshgroup.fusion:fusion-sdk:1.1.0"

 If you are using Android you will need to add Java 8 syntax desugaring.
 In your app's build.gradle